romaincaron1/romaincaron1/README.md

 ## 🚀 About Me
-I'm Romain Caron.
-Studying to become a Web Developer, Living in Amiens.
+I'm Romain Caron. a Java Web Developer, Living in Amiens.

 ## 🛠 Skills
-Java, Javascript
+Java, ReactJS, AngularJS, Javascript

 ## More about me

 👩‍💻 I'm student (5th year)

-💻 I'm currently working at @Awelty.

 📫 How to reach me : @romaincaron1 on twitter
                      caron.romain@free.fr